Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 ### Comput-Graph

-*To illustrate this, I stealed some nice picture and re-plot them in animation from cs5740, 2017sp, Cornell.*
+*To illustrate this, I stole some nice picture and re-ploted them in animation from cs5740, 2017sp, Cornell.*

 Say we are calculating the following expression: